 The purpose of this course is to offer an introduction to the academic study of the Christian Church from the 16th century until today.
 Beginning with a quick background sketch of the events in the middle ages, this course will examine the people, events, and theology that we associate with the Reformation, Enlightenment, and contemporary Church.
 We will also be considering the history of the Church outside of its western parameters.
 This class is designed, then, to introduce students to the defining events during these periods that shaped, and continue to shape, the Christian Church.
+Prerequisite: Sophomore standing.

 RELI-315 Being Awesome At Life

 This course offers a cross-cultural examination of the pursuit of a good human life, and how one learns to live better.
 In other words, it is about the theory and practice of being awesome at life.
 We focus on ethical dispositions (skills, habits, and virtues) as critical features of ethics, explored through texts from various religious and philosophical figures in English translation, as well film and other media.
 Prerequisites: Junior standing.
-Previous experience in Philosophy or Religion will be very helpful, but not required.
+Previous experience in philosophy or religion will be very helpful, but not required.

 RELI-318 Daoist and Confucian Ethics

 This course introduces students to the two indigenous systems of ethical thought that have most profoundly shaped Chinese and East Asian culture: Daoism and Confucianism.
-We focus on original textual material in English translation, and place these materials in their historical context to understand their relationship to each other and to subsequent developments in China and beyond.
-However, the course primary focuses on the ideas these texts express, and how those ideas relate to universal concerns in ethics, as well as specific ethical issues.
-In other words, this is first and foremost an ethics class, and in particular it deals with Chinese materials, and East Asian approaches to ethical issues.
+We focus on original textual material in English translation and place these materials in their historical context to understand their relationship to each other and to subsequent developments in China and beyond.
+However, the course primarily focuses on the ideas these texts express, and how those ideas relate to universal concerns in ethics, as well as specific ethical issues.
+In other words, this is first and foremost an ethics class, and in particular it deals with Chinese materials and East Asian approaches to ethical issues.